 2. Bring Your Own Food to Social Events

-While this isn’t very fun, it does cut down on the possibility of getting glutened.
-If you’re doing AIP, bringing your own food may be necessary anyway to stay compliant.
+While this isn't very fun, it does cut down on the possibility of getting accidentally exposed to this sneaky little particle.
+If you're doing AIP, bringing your own food may be necessary anyway to stay compliant.

 There's hidden gluten in many packaged foods and in personal care products, If you're following a strict elimination phase AIP diet, you're probably already checking labels but it's still worth mentioning.
 To read up on exactly what foods contain gluten, you can check out this article.